 Ground Coffee

-When it comes to enjoying ground coffee, freshness is key.
-While coffee doesn’t exactly spoil, aged coffee grounds tend to lose their rich flavor and delightful aroma.
 For optimal results, it’s advisable to consume coffee grounds within a few weeks to a few months after they’ve been roasted and opened.
 Unless you’re an avid coffee drinker, it’s best to pass on the large bag of coffee from the bulk aisle.

 Tamara White is the creator and founder of The Thrifty Apartment, a home decor and DIY blog that focuses on affordable and budget-friendly home decorating ideas and projects.
 Tamara documents her home improvement journey, love of thrifting, tips for space optimization, and creating beautiful spaces.